Madness of March 2026

 2023 UConn

-Only once has a conference with fewer than 4 teams in Tourney produced the National Champion since 1990: Big East last year with UConn as Champ (Big East only had 3 teams in Tourney).
+Only once has a conference with fewer than 4 teams in Tourney produced the National Champion since 1990: Big East in 2024 with UConn as Champ (Big East only had 3 teams in Tourney).

-Only 10 times since they started seeding has there been a 1v1 in National Championship game, last was last year UConn vs Purdue.
+Only 11 times since they started seeding has there been a 1v1 in National Championship game, but it has now happened two years in a row.

 Fewest point total in title game: #3 UConn beat #8 Butler 53-41 (94pts) in 2011.